EMS-TU-Ilmenau/EMS-TU-Ilmenau.github.io/content/career/raytracing/index.md

 This in turn immediately equips the resulting machine learning architectures with an understanding of the physical processes that underpin radio wave propagation.
 Potentially, this alleviates us a little from the burden of doing **overly excessive** measurements.
 Instead we let the simulation do the heavy lifting, while we provide accurate **calibration data** with our channel sounder.
-Ultimately this offers us a plethora of new and exciting (at least for us) research directions that have applications in future communication, radar and hybrid systems.
+Ultimately this offers us exciting (at least for us) research directions that have applications in future communication, radar and hybrid systems.

 #### Problems we want to solve with you